gabrielklein/swisshealth/Lamal/README.md

 Make all data available to mysql process using : chmod 777 /tmp/*.csv

 You can import all data in a mysql/mariadb database using this script.
-Connect to mysql and run the following commands: CreateAndImportData.sql
+Connect to mysql and run the following sql requests one after the other: CreateAndImportData.sql